tclaus/keytech_web_connector/README.md

 # Keytech web app

-This is a small web app for searching the Keytech database.
+This is a small web app for accessing the Keytech database.

+Requisits:
-To Install memcached:
+- Install memcached:
  OSX: 		brew install memcached
  Ubuntu: 	apt-get install memcached

 Install Bundler to get all the gems for development
 $: gem install bundler
 $: bundler install --without-production

+Fur ruby, use 'rvm'

 gem install rack